topazape/LSTM_Chem/README.md

 # LSTM_Chem
 This is the implementation of the paper - [Generative Recurrent Networks for De Novo Drug Design](https://doi.org/10.1002/minf.201700111)
-## Update
+## Changelog
+### 2020-03-25
+* Used tensorflow 2.1.0 (tf.keras)
+### 2019-12-23
 * Reimplimented all code to use tensorflow 2.0.0 (tf.keras)
 * Changed data_loader to use generator to reduce memory usage
 * Removed some unused atoms and symbols
 * Changed directory layout

 ## Requirements
-This model is built using Python 3.7.5, and utilizes the following packages;
+This model is built using Python 3.7, and utilizes the following packages;

-* numpy 1.17.4
+* numpy 1.18.2
-* tensorflow-gpu 2.0.0
+* tensorflow 2.1.0
-* tqdm 4.40.2
+* tqdm 4.43.0
 * Bunch 1.0.1
 * matplotlib 3.1.2
-* RDKit 2019.03.4
+* RDKit 2019.09.3
-* scikit-learn 0.22
+* scikit-learn 0.22.2.post1

 I strongly recommend using GPU version of tensorflow.
 Learning this model with all the data is very slow in CPU mode (about 9 hrs / epoch).
-Since tensorflow 2.0.0 depends on CUDA 10.0, be careful that your environment accepts the correct version.
+Since tensorflow 2.1.0 depends on CUDA 10.1, be careful that your environment accepts the correct version.
 RDKit and matplotlib are used for SMILES cleanup, validation, and visualization of molecules and their properties.
 To install RDKit, I strongly recommend using Anaconda (See [this document](https://www.rdkit.org/docs/Install.html)).
 Building RDKit from source is hard.
 Scikit-learn is used for PCA.

 ## Usage
 ### Training
 Just run below.
 However, all the data is used according to the default setting.
-So please be careful, it will take a very long time.
+So please be careful, it will take a long time.
 If you don't have enough time, set `data_length` to a different value in `base_config.json`.
 ```console
 $ python train.py
 ```
 After training, `experiments/{exp_name}/{YYYY-mm-dd}/config.json` is generated.
 It's a copy of `base_config.json` with additional settings for internal varibale.
 Since it is used for generation, be careful when rewriting.
 ### Generation
 See `example_Randomly_generate_SMILES.ipynb`.
 ### fine-tuning